obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Create or edit Task.md

 This is the text describing your task.

-If you have a [[Global Filter|global filter]] enabled, the dialog takes care of adding it automatically.
+If you have the [[Global Filter]] enabled, the dialog takes care of adding it automatically.

 The description box can be enlarged by dragging its corner.
 Multi-line text can be pasted in, or dragged-and-dropped in, and Tasks will remove the end-of-line characters automatically.